cristiand391/zj-status-bar/README.md

 [tab-alerts-demo.webm](https://github.com/cristiand391/zj-status-bar/assets/6853656/953d7abf-3011-48d4-ad38-f45c96c3583a)

-When running commands via `zw` you'll get a green/red alert (based on the exit code > 0) on the tab section when you are in a different tab.
+When running commands via `zw` you'll get a green/red alert (based on the exit code > 0) on the tab section when you are on a different tab.
 The alerts are rendered every 1s and are cleared once you focus on that tab.

 Add the `zw` helper to your shell setup: